Steel, Aluminium and Timber Pergola Designs – Pros and Cons

 Timber is one of the most commonly utilised materials for pergolas and patios.
 Timber pergolas can either be treated for a natural, rustic look or painted to suit your home’s colour palette.
 Its flexibility in design makes timber a compatible material for both contemporary or traditional-style homes.

 A popular timber pergola design is the ‘open-air’.
-Without any walls or roofs, your pergola won’t constrain your outdoor space or cut it in half, but instead, create a focal point.
+Without any walls or roofs, your pergola won’t constrain your outdoor living space or cut it in half, but instead, create a focal point.
 This can be complemented with climbing or trailing plants which can provide both weather protection and add an element of greenery to your backyard.

 As timber is readily available and relatively straightforward to work with, it is one of the more affordable materials to build a pergola with.
 While it isn’t as strong as aluminium or steel, it does hold up well on coastal areas where sea salt and sand can batter and deteriorate structures.